Breaking the Stigma: Responses to Common Questions and Debunking Myths About Suicide

 Suicide is seldom a topic people feel comfortable talking about, but it’s important to be able to discuss the subject openly in order to combat stigma and help remove obstacles to getting help.

 Wounded Warrior Project® (WWP) is committed to helping warriors find the help and care they need to live successful and fulfilling lives.
-WWP’s 2021 Annual Warrior Survey showed some alarming trends when it comes to mental health and suicidal ideation.
-According to the survey, nearly 1 in 4 warriors served by WWP have had suicidal thoughts in the past 12 months.
-Of warriors who reported having suicidal thoughts, 70% reported having them in the previous two weeks.
+WWP’s 2022 Annual Warrior Survey showed some alarming trends when it comes to mental health and suicidal ideation.
+According to the survey, more than 1 in 4 warriors served by WWP have had suicidal thoughts in the past 12 months.
+Of warriors who reported having suicidal thoughts, 72% reported having them in the previous two weeks.

 These are just some of the reasons it is so important to make sure veterans know they are not alone, and care is available.

 WWP Talk program director Sonal Patel, Ph.D., and members of the WWP Talk team helped answer some common questions about suicide to debunk myths.

 1. What are some of the risk factors and warning signs that someone is at risk for attempting suicide?

 - Risks and warning signs of suicide can be very different for each individual, but some common signs are isolation from friends, family, and activities they used to enjoy.